Jiahuan-Pei/WikiHowAgent/README.md

 #### 2. Teacher and Learner Agents
 **Teacher Agent**
 - Guides the learner through a tutorial step-by-step.
-- Uses a PromptTemplate and LLMChain to generate responses.
 - Responds to learner questions without advancing.
-- Checks if the learner wants to proceed using the LLM.
-- Moves to the next step if the learner indicates understanding.
+- Moves to the next step if the learner indicates understanding and wants to move on.

 **Learner Agent**
 - Reads the teacher's instructions and responds naturally.